guilhermegch/arduino-led-cube/README.md

-# arduino-led-cube
+# Arduino LED Cube

-LED Cube animations controlled by Arduino.
+Creating a few animations for an Arduino controlled LED Cube